SearchingSteve/Password-Generator-CLI/README.md

 - `-h, --help`: Display help message
 - `-l, --length <length>`: Set the length of the password (default is 8)
+- `-n, --numbers`: Include numbers in the password
+- `-c, --capitals`: Include capital letters in the password
+- `-s, --symbols`: Include symbols in the password

 ### Examples

-Generate a password with default length (8 characters): npx password-generator
+Generate a password with default settings (8 characters, lowercase letters only): npx password-generator

-Generate a 12-character password: npx password-generator --length 12
+Generate a 12-character password with numbers and capital letters: npx password-generator --length 12 --numbers --capitals

+Generate a 16-character password with all options enabled: npx password-generator --length 16 --numbers --capitals --symbols

 Display help message:
 npx password-generator --help